Geometric bound on structure factor

-Eq.~\eqref{eq:S4_general} is the generalization of Eq.~\eqref{eq:S4_atom} to general band insulators with one occupied band.
-It reduces to Eq.~\eqref{eq:S4_atom} when the quantum metric is uniform in $\vec{k}$-space and the Berry curvature $\Omega=-2\Im Q$ vanishes, as in the case of atomic insulators.
-Noting that the last term is semi-positive as $\mel{D^2 u}{(1-P)}{D^2 u}=\norm{(1-P)\ket{D^2 u}}^2 \ge 0$, we obtain a bound for $S_4$ in terms of the quantum geometric tensor:
+Eq.~\eqref{eq:S4_general} is the generalization of Eq.~\eqref{eq:S4_atom} to arbitrary band insulators with one occupied band.
+It reduces to Eq.~\eqref{eq:S4_atom} for atomic insulators since the quantum metric is uniform in $\vec{k}$-space and the Berry curvature vanishes.